scale-lab/OpenPhySyn/README.md

 # OpenPhySyn

-OpenPhySyn is a plugin-based psnsical synthesis optimization kit developed as part of the [OpenROAD](https://theopenroadproject.org/) flow.
+OpenPhySyn is a plugin-based physical synthesis optimization kit developed as part of the [OpenROAD](https://theopenroadproject.org/) flow.

 ## Building